TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ## 3. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing

-In this chapter you will learn how to register your dev-kit to Telenor Managed IoT Cloud (MIC).
+In this chapter you will learn how to register your dev-kit in Telenor Managed IoT Cloud (MIC).
 You will learn how to add a new MQTT "Thing" in MIC.
-You will also learn how to create a dashboard to display your data in MIC.
+You will also learn how to create a dashboard to display your data.
 When sending MQTT data to MIC it will be possible to view the separate values in the MQTT publish packet in MIC widgets.
 Widget types in MIC ranges from simple textual widgets to graphical representations of your data.

 ### Sign Up For a MIC Platform Account